dylanized/responsive-typography-demo/README.md

 This is a a simple demo showing scalable responsive typography using rem and em units.

+See it live here: http://dylanized.github.io/responsive-typography-demo/

-Open index.html in your browser and adjust the window size to see the text and the margins adjust proportionally.
-Then view the source and check out the embedded style block to see what's going on.
+Open the page in your browser and adjust the window size to see text, margins and padding adjust proportionally.
+Then view the source and check out the embedded style block to see how it's done.

-Here's how it works:
+Here's the important details:

-- For extra small devices, let html be set to font-size:100% (conveniently, this is the natural default)
+- For small phones (xs-sized devices), let html be set to font-size:100%. (conveniently, this is the natural default)
-- For each tier of larger devices, set the html font-size to a slightly higher percentage
+- For each tier of larger devices, set the html font-size to a slightly higher percentage.
+See the lists below for some ideas.
 - Style margins and paddings with "rem" units.
-1 rem = the percentage you set
+The size of 1 rem is determined by the percentage you set.
-- Style element with "em" units.
-These can cascade up or down as needed
+- Style text elements with "em" units.
+These can be nested to scale up or down as needed.
-- To scale ALL text and margins on ALL devices, adjust the master body font-size in "em" units
+- To scale ALL text and margins on ALL devices, adjust the master body font-size in "em" units.

 In this demo we're showing exaggerated sizes: